In a previous blog I discussed how TMJ can cause tension type, sinus type headaches and migraines.

 Using this principle it is important to understand that the extension of the brain into the body to control pretty much everything is via cranial nerves.
 Of these the biggest is the Trigeminal nerve and it is estimated to provide 50% of the input into the brain.
 This nerve has 3 branches that supply the entire head and face region.
 If there is a pain signal or other irritating signal in one of the branches it can also be perceived as pain from the other branches.
 Therefore pain in the TMJ for example can also cause referred headache / sinus pain.

 To add to this complexity there is structure called the Trigeminal Cervical Complex which is where nerves that carry sensation from the back of the head (occipital), neck and shoulder muscles join the Trigeminal nerve and then join the same nerve root before being processed in the brain.
-So a problem in the TMJ could cause refereedneck and occipital pain.
+So a problem in the TMJ could cause refereedneck and occipital pain and could result in headaches.
 Conversely a problem in the neck could be perceived as face pain.

 The latest research shows that Migraines occur due to activation of the trigeminovascular system (TGVS) which consists of the trigeminal nerve and nerve fibers which innervate blood vessels inside and outside the brain.
 Head Pain occurs when these blood vessels dilate following release of a ‘soup’ of neurochemicals due to activation of the TGVS.
 This ‘soup’ of neurochemical also causes inflammation.
 Activation of the TGVS can occur due to stimulation of the nerve endings of the trigeminal nerve.
 The trigeminal nerve endings are located in the cranium, face, teeth, jaws, jaw joints and face/jaw muscles.
 Therefore painful stimulation from any of these areas can cause activation of the TGVS and ultimately migraines.
 I am not saying that TMJ / TMD is the cause of all migraines but it can certainly contribute to severity and frequency.
 Indeed I have seen many patients have resolution of their migraines following suitable treatment.
 The research also confirms that when TMJ/TMD and comorbid migraines are present the best outcome is obtained when both occlusal splints and medication is use.